It’s a pretty safe guess that anyone who is reading this article has decided to form a Limited Liability Company (LLC) in California.

 Now that you’ve read about what a Limited Liability Company (LLC) is and what sort of benefits LLCs can provide your company, you can make the decision whether to form a LLC.
 If you’re still confident that a Limited Liability Company is the right structure for your business in California, here are the five steps to form an LLC in California.

-IMPORTANT: If you feel like you need a bit of guidance to help you through all of the red tape and legal jargon that you have to go through and learn to get through the LLC formation process, there are companies that will guide you through it all.
-They’re called LLC formation services and they’ll help you to file all of the necessary formation documents and keep your personal information safe.
+IMPORTANT: If you would like a bit of guidance to help you through all the red tape and legal jargon you have to navigate and learn throughout the LLC formation process, there are companies to guide you through it.
+They’re called LLC formation services and they’ll help you to file all the necessary formation documents and keep your personal information safe.

-The first step on your journey to form an LLC in California is to get yourself a copy of the Articles of Organization form from the California Secretary of State.
+The first step on your journey to an LLC in California is to get a copy of the Articles of Organization form from the California Secretary of State.

-Because this is the main document required to form an LLC, these steps below will refer back to this document.
+Because this is the main document required to form an LLC, the steps below will refer back to this document.

 2. Choose Your Business Name